CRICOS Course Code: 072490C

 The practical laboratory components of the course incorporate material that is specifically relevant for the accounting industry.
-In the laboratories students gain experience with MYOB and other accounting and statistical packages; they also gain experience with other computer programs such as MS Excel.
+In the laboratories students gain experience with statistical packages including MYOB and Xero; they also gain experience with other computer programs such as MS Excel.

 The course emphasises an innovative and independent-minded approach to business education as the key to competitiveness in the dynamic global accounting profession.
 In this way, students will gain benefits from the broad range of circumstances and life experiences of their fellow students.